What are the new safety procedures?

 My pet lost weight during their boarding visit, is this normal?

 It is natural for dogs to lose a little weight while boarding.
 Most of the weight loss is due to excitement of being with other guests and the exercise they receive playing with their friends.
 Dogs who are in our playrooms are getting constant activity that is not the same as their more sedentary lifestyle at home.
 Therefore they burn a lot more calories during their boarding visit, which is why we recommend increasing their food slightly.
-In addition, some dogs may not eat all of their food at each feeding since they are in a different environment and may also lose a pound or two for this reason.
+In addition, some dogs may not eat all of their food at each feeding since they are in a different environment and may also lose a little weight for this reason.

 What is your cancellation policy?